Assyro AI

 Guide

 eCTD XML backbone technical guide covering index.xml, regional.xml, DTD specifications, leaf elements, and common XML validation errors.
-Master FDA and EMA submission structure.
+Master FDA and EMA.

 Assyro Team